 Sources of Inspiration

 María creates work inspired by emotions–what she feels and what others feel.
-When she receives a commission, she draws on the subject’s emotions and experiences to capture the essence of the piece.
-Her favourite part of creating engagement rings is the process of helping people connect with their own emotions and reflect on their experiences.
+When she receives a commission, she draws on the subject’s experiences to capture the essence of the piece.
+Her favourite part of creating engagement rings is the process of helping people connect with themselves and reflect on their experiences.

 “I enjoy getting to meet and speak with customers in consultations.
 I get to ask them about their partners and what they do.
 For example, what do they like?
 What do they wear?
 What is their style?
 Are they a little more adventurous?
 I love to engage my customers and help them design the perfect ring for their partner!”- María